 Land Use and Licensing

-Land use issues are one of the potential problems small business owners, including owners of massage establishments, may face.
-To operate a massage therapy business in many areas in San Francisco, an owner must apply for conditional use—meaning the specific use of the property must be approved by the city, typically involving a public hearing.
+Land use issues are one of the potential problems small business owners, including owners of massage establishments, face under the ordinance.
+To operate a massage therapy business in many areas in San Francisco, an owner must apply for conditional use — meaning the specific use of the property must be approved by the city, typically involving a public hearing.
 A property that has been approved for one use must be re-approved when sold to a new owner, even if the same type of business will exist there.

-On top of the existing conditional use rules, the new ordinance adds provisions to the health code that a business’s permit expires when the business is sold, meaning whoever buys a business will have to go through the permitting process again.
+On top of the existing conditional use rules, the ordinance added provisions to the health code that a business’s permit expires when the business is sold, meaning whoever buys a business will have to go through the permitting process again.

 Issues with Infrastructure

-It also adds more requirements for hygiene and pest control, and stipulates that treatment room doors may not have locks on them.
+It also added more rules for hygiene and pest control, and stipulates that treatment room doors may not have locks on them.
 With exceptions for sole practitioners, the exterior doors of businesses will now be required to remain unlocked while the business is open.

-No one can reside on the premises, and the new ordinance adds a list of items, such as raw grocery items and sleepwear, that are considered evidence of residential use.
+No one can reside on the premises, and the ordinance added a list of items, such as raw grocery items and sleepwear, that are considered evidence of residential use.

-The current version of Article 29 already contains language prohibiting massage services at night, between 10:00 p.m. and 7:00 a.m.; the new ordinance adds that no customers or non-employees may be on the premises during that period of time.
+Article 29 had already contained language prohibiting massage services at night, between 10:00 p.m. and 7:00 a.m.; the new ordinance added that no customers or non-employees may be on the premises during that period of time.

-It also bars businesses from advertising illegal massage services, and prohibits operating a massage school on the premises of a massage business.
+It also barred businesses from advertising illegal massage services, and prohibits operating a massage school on the premises of a massage business.

 Fighting Illegal Massage “Parlors”

-Candace Combs, CMT, owns In-Symmetry Spa in San Francisco and has been in business for 17 years.
-While she, like most legitimate massage therapists, cares about dealing with the issue of human trafficking, she is also concerned about the effect legislation like this has on small businesses in general—and on female entrepreneurs in particular, since the massage industry has a high percentage of female therapists.
+Candace Combs, CMT, owns In-Symmetry Spa in San Francisco and has been in business for 18 years.
+While she, like most legitimate massage therapists, cares about dealing with the issue of human trafficking, she is also concerned about the effect legislation like this has on small businesses in general — and on female entrepreneurs in particular, since the massage industry has a high percentage of female therapists.

-“There’s a lot of illicit parlors; they’re all over San Francisco,” Combs told MASSAGE Magazine. “the massage community, more than any other community, wants to see it all shut down.
+“There’s a lot of illicit parlors; they’re all over San Francisco,” Combs told MASSAGE Magazine during a 2018 interview, after the ordinance passed but before it took effect.
+“The massage community, more than any other community, wants to see it all shut down.
 No one wants human trafficking.”

-Despite the growth of her business, Combs has been unwilling to add more locations in San Francisco due to the expense and time involved.
+Despite the growth of her business, Combs had been unwilling to add more locations in San Francisco due to the expense and time involved.

 “We franchise, because I can’t grow here,” she said.
 “I’d have to have two million dollars in order to open a second location.”
 She also believes that, due to the land-use issue, she won’t be able to sell her business when it’s time to move on.